project-oak/oak/docs/sdk.md

 world over gRPC, via the implicit [gRPC pseudo-Node](concepts.md#pseudo-nodes) that has a channel to the Application's initial Node.

-An Oak Node that interacts with gRPC typically implements the [`oak::grpc::OakNode`](https://project-oak.github.io/oak/doc/oak/grpc/trait.OakNode.html) trait, which is used with the [`oak::run_event_loop()`](https://project-oak.github.io/oak/doc/oak/fn.run_event_loop.html)
+An Oak Node that acts as a gRPC server typically implements the [`oak::grpc::OakNode`](https://project-oak.github.io/oak/doc/oak/grpc/trait.OakNode.html) trait, which is used with the [`oak::run_event_loop()`](https://project-oak.github.io/oak/doc/oak/fn.run_event_loop.html)